 If you do see the "Click here to start a new message" button, click it.
 This will open a process that is identical to the patient self-scheduling process, with the only exception being that you will not need to select a date or time.
 Depending on your healthcare organization's protocols, you may need to provide a payment method to proceed.

 When you press "Book" on the "Confirm Appointment Details" page, you will be brought directly into the Conversation.
-It is likely you will see a default message explaining the messaging process, as pictured below.
+It is likely you will see a message explaining what to expect, as pictured below.

 If your healthcare organization has sent you a secure message in Mend, either as a new message or a response to a message you have sent, you will be notified by email and SMS text message.